metapolator/metapolator/outline-import.md

 point one, using two off-curve control points.
 It thus needs 3 points to be defined and of course one previous existing point.

-## FromUFO to Metapolator and MetaPost
+## From UFO to Metapolator and MetaPost

 In Metapolator we aren't going to describe our curves using CurveTo commands.
 Instead we are going to use a curve type defined by John Hobby, "Hobby splines".